ChristinaShafer/ClassListing2/README.md

 # ClassListing2
 OOP in Python, creating a list of  non-credit and for-credit courses, utilizing Regex

 This code was created to fulfill the requirements of De Anza course CIS 41A (Python for Programmers), Lab 5.
-Lab assignment is in the folder.
+Lab assignment is in the folder (Lab5.docx).

 Functionality: